 Orientation is an event for all new Northeastern students designed to help you have a successful transition to Northeastern.
 You will meet with an advisor to create your class schedule, and learn about the resources available to support and ensure your success.

-If you are a transfer student with more than 30 credit hours Orientation is not mandatory, but we encourage you to attend so that you can make a successful transition to Northeastern.
+If you are a transfer student with more than 30 credit hours we encourage you to attend the Transfer Student Transition Session so that you can make a successful transition to Northeastern.
 Please contact an Academic Advisor at (773) 442-5470 to discuss undeclared or declared majors.

 Complimentary parking is available for Family and First Year Orientations on the 5th floor of the Parking Facility.
 Please view our Campus Map and Directions page for driving directions.

 On the day of Orientation you will:

 Orientation is a one-day program from 9 a.m. to 5 p.m.
 Orientation has been carefully designed to assist you in your transition to Northeastern.

 In order to enroll in classes, first year students MUST attend the whole Orientation day.